hydrusnetwork/hydrus/docs/running_from_source.md

     `chmod +x setup_venv.sh`

     You will likely have to do the same on the other .sh files.

-    If you get an error about the venv failing to activate during `setup_venv.sh`, you may need to install venv especially for your system.
-The specific error message should help you out, but you'll be looking at something along the lines of `apt install python3.10-venv`.

     If you like, you can run the `setup_desktop.sh` file to install an io.github.hydrusnetwork.hydrus.desktop file to your applications folder.
 (Or check the template in `install_dir/static/io.github.hydrusnetwork.hydrus.desktop` and do it yourself!)